ahakola/qwsv/README.md

 Bit | Function
 ---: | ---
-1 | Team play ON.
+1 | Team play normal.
 This has to be always on?
 2 | Team-members only take 1/2 damage from direct fire.
 4 | Team-members take no damage from direct fire.
 8 | Team-members only take 1/2 damage from area-affect weaponry.